FrankLhota56/fortran66-flex/README.md

 1. Assignment statements of the form `v = e`; and
 1. Statement functions that look like an assignment to an array reference.

 At the start of the statement, in the `STMT_START` condition, the very first pattern searched for is one that detects these types of statement.
-The pattern for these statements has an unusually complex trailing context, but detecting this type of statement first avoids the key word detection problems given above.
+The pattern for these statements has an unusually complex trailing context, but detecting this type of statement first avoids many of the key word detection problems given above.

-TODO discuss "dangerous trailing context" errors,
+### Eliminating "dangerous trailing context" Errors

-TODO discuss Hollerith contant continuation
+Sometimes, multiple trailing context patterns cannot be properly matched (See [Deficiencies / Bugs](https://ftp.gnu.org/old-gnu/Manuals/flex-2.5.4/html_mono/flex.html#SEC23)).
+Problematic trailing context patterns will cause `flex` to generate `"dangerous trailing context"` warnings.

+To avoid these warning and possibly errors, the patterns for matching statements such as `DO` loops do not use trailing contexts.
+Instead, enough of the statement is matched to determine when kind of statement we have, then we call `yyless` to resize the buffer to the end of the first token, e.g. the end of the `DO` key word.